giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ## Basic building blocks

-Let's start by writing the type of the function that can turn lists into pretty printed lists, after all it is always a good idea to write down the types and let them guide you:
+Let's start by writing the type of the function that can turn lists into pretty printed lists; after all it is always a good idea to write down the types and let them guide you:

 ```gleam